wikimedia/less.php/README.md

 about
 -----

-This is a PHP port of the official JavaScript version of LESS <http://lesscss.org>.
+This is a PHP port of the official LESS processor <http://lesscss.org> and should produce the same results as LESS 1.4.2.

 Most of the code structure remains the same, which should allow for fairly easy updates in the future.
-That does mean this library requires PHP5.3 as it makes heavy use of namespaces, anonymous functions and the shorthand ternary operator - `?:` (to replicate the way Javascript will return the value of the first valid operand when using  `||`).

-A couple of things have been omitted from this initial version:
+Namespaces, anonymous functions and shorthand ternary operators - `?:` have been removed to make this package compatible with php 5.2+.

+There are still a few unsupported LESS features:

 - Evaluation of JavaScript expressions within back-ticks (for obvious reasons).
 - Definition of custom functions - will be added to the `\Less\Environment` class.
-- A tidy up of the API is needed.

 use
 ---